 - 8. As you are handing out the second worksheet, say I am going to hand out a second math worksheet.

 Please leave the paper face-down (optional: and write your name on the back).
 When I say "begin," turn the page over and start with the first problem. - 9.
 Say Begin and start your stopwatch. - 10.
 Monitor students and use reminders as needed. - 11.
 At the end of the time limit (see table above), say Stop, and put your pencils down. - 12.
 Collect all the Computation worksheets.

-- If a student is not working the problems across the rows, or is skipping problems without trying to solve them, say Try to solve each problem. - If a student stops working before the test is done, say Keep doing the best work you can. - If a student asks you to help with the task, say Just do your best.
+- If the student is not attempting the problems in order or is skipping them without trying to solve them, say Try to solve each problem. - If a student stops working before the test is done, say Keep doing the best work you can. - If a student asks you to help with the task, say Just do your best.